 The documents from the companies themselves show that the pain pump manufacturers, especially I-Flow, were heavily marketing the pumps for use in the shoulder (which was not approved by the FDA because I-Flow did not have safety data).
 Also, chondrolysis (loss of shoulder cartilage) can be caused by other things, including infection and thermal wands.
 Those other causes are relatively easy to exclude, especially in young 16-25 year old patients who are left, because of the pain pump, with the shoulders of eighty-year olds.

-For more information, view our informational video (below), check our prior blog posts, and visit our shoulder pain pump injury website.
+For more information, view our informational video (below), check our prior blog posts.